gingerbeardman/Bookmarks/Bookmarks.novaextension/README.md

 Finally, you can right click on a bookmark to bring up a context menu with the following options:

 - Remove
-- Reveal in Finder
+- Show in Finder

 ## Folders

 You can use an editor command to "Add Folder Bookmark".

-> Due to Nova limitations folders cannot be opened in Nova, so clicking a folder does Open in Finder (not the same as Reveal in Finder).
+> Due to Nova limitations folders cannot be opened in Nova, so clicking a folder does Open in Finder (not the same as Show in Finder).

 ## Missing